• Skip to main content

 Text size

-In the meantime, police will continue to target illegal devices and those breaking the rules on WA roads.
+In the meantime, police will continue to enforce the current rules, including targeting illegal devices and unsafe riding behaviour on WA roads.

 If you’re considering purchasing an eRideable such as an e-scooter, these are the key rules you need to know to stay safe when you ride, and to stay on the right side of the law.